Tasting and testing in the winery lab happens numerous times before wines are ready for bottling.

-Savina Lane produces wines made from six ‘alternative’ varieties of wine grapes – fiano, petit manseng, viognier, tempranillo, graciano and montepulciano plus two plantings of Shiraz including one of the last heritage blocks of old vines on the Granite Belt.
+Savina Lane produces premium wines crafted from five emerging varieties of wine grapes – Fiano, Manseng, Tempranillo, Graciano and Montepulciano plus two plantings of Shiraz including one of the last heritage blocks of old vines on the Granite Belt.
 Viognier has recently been planted.
 Emerging varieties are those of which there are less than 1% of vines of that variety planted in Australia.
 On the Granite Belt, emerging varieties are known as Strange Bird varieties.

-Survival was a close shave for some of these less common varieties: only 19 hectares of Graciano survived in Spain at the end of last century.
-Viognier was almost bombed out of existence in France during WWII.
+Survival was a close shave for some of these less common varieties: only 19 hectares of Graciano survived in Spain at the end of last century and around 37 hectares of Viognier in France after WWII.

-Savina Lane wines are produced in a state-of-the-art contract winery at Ballandean on the Granite Belt in a combination of German-engineered stainless steel tanks and hand-made French Oak barrels imported from Burgundy.
-No animal products are used in the fining process so the wines may be enjoyed by vegans.
+Savina Lane wines are produced in a state-of-the-art contract winery at Ballandean on the Granite Belt in a combination of our own German-engineered stainless steel tanks and hand-made French Oak barrels

-Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built cellar beneath the cellar door.
+Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built cellar located beneath the cellar door.
 This cellar provides stable temperatures year round, avoiding the need for heating or cooling and ensuring the winery has a low carbon footprint.
-On release Savina Lane red wines are between three and four years old, whites usually at 18-24 months.